Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

 - Easily Transition to Civilian Life.
 Most veterans attest that attending classes, joining study groups, and meeting peers help them easily transition into civilian life.
 When you surround yourself with fellow veterans and build a community with them, it’s easier for you to graduate and smoothly transition to civilian life.

 - Better Job Opportunities.
-You also have better opportunities when you earn a degree after serving the army.
+You also have better opportunities when you earn a degree after serving in the army.
 In today’s current job market, having a degree is a great advantage.
 The Economic Policy Institute Washington noted that degree-holder workers far out-earned their colleagues with only a high school diploma.

 - Opening Up to New Fields.
 When you enroll and go back to school after military service, you also give yourself the chance to learn and train in newer fields of your choice.
 Most military members enter the service right out of high school.
 Back then, these teenagers aren’t so sure as to what they want to do with their lives.
-Once you become a veteran, you might want to learn other skills that are initially not that appealing to you when you were still a teenager.
+Once you become a veteran, you might want to learn other skills that were initially not that appealing to you when you were still a teenager.
 The college years are the time you start learning skills that you can put to use in the professional field.

 Also commonly referred to as the Post 9/11 GI Bill, this bill is officially called the Veterans Educational Assistance Act of 2008 and was created to help you pay for job training or school.
 Although this is not officially considered a scholarship grant, this bill is one of the most successful financial assistance programs for military personnel.